Luku1806/PSE-HTTP-Server/README.md

   The HTTP version to be send in the header.

-  **Please only change if you know what you are doing, because the server is HTTP/1.1 so changing this could make it incompatible to any browser!**
+  **Please only change if you know what you are doing, because the server is HTTP/1.1 changing this could make it incompatible to any browser!**

   Default: